Myriam Aouadi, PhD, Group leader

-I started my laboratory at the Integrated Cardio-Metabolic Center at the Karolinska institute in 2015.
-My lab investigates the multiple roles and heterogeneity of liver and adipose tissue macrophages in metabolic diseases.
+I started my laboratory at the Karolinska institute in 2015.
+My lab investigates the roles of macrophages in metabolic diseases.

 Team work, curiosity, passion and enthusiasm are the important qualities that I am looking for and found in my lab members.